-It’s purple, does it taste like purple?
 Many of us grew up on purple iced treats on a stick that tasted well purple (some kind of fake grape flavor).
 Rest assured purple cauliflower does not taste like grape.

-Does Purple Cauliflower Really Taste Different?
+Does It Really Taste Different?

 I have never dedicated a significant different in purple cauliflower.
-The purple cauliflower I have bought at the farmer’s market has been surprior in quality to the store bought I have purchased in the past.
+The purple cauliflower I have bought at the farmer’s market has been superior in quality to the store bought I have purchased in the past.

 How to Cook Purple Cauliflower

-Can I Serve Purple Cauliflower Raw?
+Can I Serve It Raw?

 What a way to liven up a veg tray.
 Try a combination colored cauliflower like purple, green, white, or orange if you really want to knock your next guest’s socks off with a rainbow of colors.

 My favorite place is to get it at the local farmer’s market.
 For me that has been Michigan and Ohio.

 If you want to get it at the grocery store, I have seen it at stores like Whole Foods Market, Meijer, Kroger to name a few.

 Let us know 1) where you have found purple cauliflower and 2) how you have cooked purple cauliflower before – by leaving a comment below.